ecadlabs/signatory/docs/aws_kms.md

 We can finally see that all the pieces are working together by curling the Signatory service and asking for the public key associated with our active public key hash:
 `curl http://localhost:6732/keys/tz3WxgnteyTpM5YzJSTFFtnNYB8Du31gf3bQ`

-The output can be verified by checking the public_keys file in the .tezos-client directory
+The output can be verified by checking the public_keys file in the .tezos-client directory.